KyriakosMilad/valdn/README.md

 0 does not equal a
 ```

-Keep in mind when using valdn.ValidateSlice:
+Keep in mind when using valdn.ValidateCollection:

-- It panics if val is not kind of slice.
+- It panics if val is not kind of struct, map, slice or array.
+- Unexported struct fields will be ignored.
 - If an error is found it will not check the rest of the field's rules and continue to the next field.
 - If a parent has error it's nested fields will not be validated.
 - It panics if one of the rules is not registered.